 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Financial Accounting Standards Board (FASB), headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
 As such, FASB has not established any significant climate commitments or initiatives aimed at reducing carbon emissions.
-Without emissions data or reduction targets, it is unclear how FASB is addressing climate-related issues within its operational framework.
-In the context of industry standards, the lack of emissions reporting and climate commitments may reflect a broader trend among certain organisations in the financial sector, where climate action is increasingly becoming a priority.
-However, without specific data or initiatives, FASB's position on climate commitments remains undefined.
+Without emissions data or reduction strategies, it is unclear how FASB aligns with industry standards for climate action.
+In the context of corporate responsibility, the lack of emissions reporting may suggest an opportunity for FASB to enhance its environmental accountability and contribute to broader climate goals within the financial sector.